spe-bfountain/demo908/README.md

 # demo908

-the purpose of the demo 8/5/2019 is to interact with subtrees
+The purpose of the demo 8/5/2019 is to interact with subtrees.

-we have a repo for common code and multiple projects that each use a "subtree" to reference that common code
+We have a repo for common code... and multiple projects that each use a "subtree" to reference that common code.

-## instructions
+## Instructions

-here in the "a" directory are a couple of applications for Mac.  the sourceforge one seems best; fork is good, too, even if its interface is less intuitive.
+Here in the "a" directory are a couple of applications for Mac.
+Sourcetree seems best.
+Fork is good, too, even if its interface is less intuitive.

-jump into the Terminal and paste this chunk to grab the repositories we'll be working with:
+Jump into the Terminal and paste this chunk to grab the repositories we'll be working with:

 mkdir -p ~/tmp/git_demo_90805 && cd ~/tmp/git_demo_90805 ;